TarekSammoud/ProjectRecipes/README.md

 # ProjectRecipies
-FIrst project assignement of the Odin Project
+First project assignement of the Odin Project

+This will be my very first webpage . by the end of this project  , i will have demonstrated the ability to use HTML at beginner level Using proper tags and syntax